 The current senior management generation faces huge challenges when a managing outsourced, acquired or remote company satellites.
 Current senior managers tend to have been influenced by the experience of their managers and the generation before.

 But the pace of technological change over the course of their lifetimes has changed the skills required management faster than at any point in history.
-The ‘kudos’ within organisations is no longer necessarily job title, although, of course, this has its place: there’s a leaning towards skills and knowledge.
+The ‘kudos’ within organizations is no longer necessarily job title, although, of course, this has its place: there’s a leaning towards skills and knowledge.

 Cultural awareness has become just a tiny part of the mix when working with teams overseas.
 People can quickly bypass some of the cultural issues.
 For example, German and Indian cultures have some elements that are diametrically opposed.
 Yet once people start communicating, the respect that develops for pockets of expertise is incredible.